Ukraine hands President Zelenskiy's party a majority: polls | The China Post

-Initial projections released shortly after polls closed in Ukraine’s parliamentary elections on Sunday put President Voloydymyr Zelenskiy’s new political party Servant of the People in the lead with 44% of the vote.
+Initial projections released shortly after polls closed in Ukraine’s parliamentary election on Sunday put President Volodymyr Zelenskiy’s new political party, Servant of the People, in the lead with 44% of the vote.

 The 41-year-old comedian-turned-president has convinced voters of his platform, which includes negotiating a political solution to the eastern Ukrainian conflict, boosting the economy and cracking down on corruption.

-“Our main priorities — and I repeat this for every Ukrainian — are to end the war, return our prisoners and defeat the corruption that persists in Ukraine,” Zelenskiy said shortly after exit polls were published.
+“Our main priorities — and I repeat this for every Ukrainian — are to end the war, return our prisoners and defeat the corruption that persists in Ukraine,” Zelenskiy said late Sunday, responding to exit polls.

-Experts viewed the Servant of the People’s performance as an indicator of Zelenskiy’s popularity among Ukrainian voters.
+It remains unclear whether Zelenskiy’s Servant of the People may need to form a coalition with one or more parties to govern.

-If the results remain largely unchanged, however, Zelenskiy’s Servant of the People would need to form a coalition with one or more parties to govern.
+Nearly 200 of the 424 seats in Ukraine’s parliament are filled by directly elected candidates, while the rest are voted in through party lists.

 Golos, the newly-formed party of rock star Svyatoslav Vakarchuk, won 6.3% of the vote, while the pro-Kremlin Opposition Platform-For Life received 11.5%.